 The Committee has oversight of the authority's Whistleblowing Policy.
 The process is regulated by the Public Interest Disclosure Act 1998, which protects against dismissal and other detriment for workers who disclose information in the public interest in prescribed circumstances to prescribed persons.

-Details of the complaints dealt with during the period of this report are set out below.
+The number of whistleblowing complaints recorded during the period of this report are set out below.

 New Complaints carried Cases Cases

-Complaints over from 2018/19 Concluded Continuing
+Complaints over from 2019/20 Concluded Continuing

-6 7 2 11
+3 6 7 1